 They are gigantic touch screens that let you customize your burger with toppings like guacamole, grilled mushrooms, onions, and bacon and sauces like sriracha mayo.
 But the kiosks have drawbacks, like not working in the drive-thrus that provide 70% of McDonald’s revenue and being relatively expensive.

-Are you taking advantage of self-service technologies at your small business?
+Adding self-service tech can be a real boon for business — but only if you’ve done your research. by: Meg C Hall Are you taking advantage of self-service technologies at your small business?
 According to research from Bouncepad, three out of four consumers are more likely to visit a store where tech is part of the experience.
 What’s more,… Read More »

 Very nice drive-thru order kiosk from Nextep Systems.

 Excerpt: The DT5 integrates seamlessly with the rest of NEXTEP’s product suite, including POS and mobile ordering.
 With bold graphics and a clean interface, our POS lets restaurant employees see orders in real-time and process those orders intuitively, thereby speeding up operations.
 Additionally, guests can order from their mobile devices and use the DT5 to tell the restaurant that they have arrived to pick up their orders.

 Calls for a minimum-wage hike nationwide and in Illinois are increasingly met with businesses’ use of technology to cut costs.